piqnt/svgexport/README.md

                  }, ...]

 Examples:        svgexport input.svg output.png 24:24 4x
+                 svgexport input.svg output.png 54:
                  svgexport input.svg output.jpeg 80% 24:24 48:64
                  svgexport input.svg output.pdf 24:24 3x A3 landscape

-If format is not specified, it will be inferred from output file extension or defaults to "png".
+- If input viewbox is not specified it will be inferred from input file.

-If output size is specified as width:height and its aspect ratio doesn't match input viewbox, viewbox will be centered and cropped.
+- If output size is specified as width:height and its aspect ratio doesn't match input viewbox, viewbox will be centered and cropped.
+- If format is not specified, it will be inferred from output file extension or defaults to "png".
+- In datafile, input file options are merged with and overridden by output file options.

-Instead of JSON file, a Node module which exports same content can be provided as datafile.
+- Instead of JSON file, a Node module which exports same content can be provided as datafile.

-In datafile, options specified after output file are merged with and take precedence over options specified after output file.

-Paper size is only used for PDF output.
 ```

 #### Node Module